castacks/castacks.github.io/_team/cherie.md

 image: /img/team/cherie.jpg
 ---

 Hi, I’m Cherie!
-I’m a second-year PhD at the CMU Robotics Institute.
+I’m a PhD student at the CMU Robotics Institute.
 I graduated from Harvey Mudd College in 2017, where I worked with Prof. Chris Clark on shark-tracking underwater robots.
-I am supported by the Croucher Foundation.
+I was supported by the Croucher Foundation.

-My research interests lie at the intersection of field robotics, control theory and machine learning towards the goal of bringing robots into uncertain safety-critical applications.
-Specifically, I’m interested in developing robot learning and control algorithms that provide theoretical safety guarantees whilst deployed in the real world.
+My research interest is in the intersection of field robotics, computer vision and machine learning towards the goal of bringing robots to uncertain safety-critical environments.
+Specifically, I develop robot learning algorithms to enable reliable autonomy in dynamic real-world applications, such as motion capture in forests, high-speed offroad driving, and now autonomous wheelchairs.

 Email:
 cherieh@cs.cmu.edu